 In 1861, Andrews was one of 19 signers of the application for the charter for the Pennsylvania Institute of Architects and served as an associate member of the American Institute of Architects (AIA) in 1870 – the same year he was recommended for the Philadelphia Chapter of the AIA.

 In his personal life, Andrews remained single until his 1867 marriage to Caroline Ball.
 They had three children together, including William Ball Andrews, born in 1868 and twins: Charles H, and Elizabeth E. born in the next year.
 Andrews died on August 13th 1889 in Philadelphia, and is buried at Laurel Hill Cemetery.

 Considering the diversity of design work that could exist in Greensboro, Andrews has limited surviving work in his hometown.
 He is credited with the design of the William M. Runk House located in the Philadelphia Main Line community of St. David’s.
 Named “Llandeilo”, the residence is thought to have been constructed in 1880.
 The architectural style of the house is best described as “Victorian Stick” featuring a steep-pitched roof, a prominent gable with an arched truss and Jerkin-head gable, applied stickwork of half-timbering, and a four-story tower.
-Llandeilo’s asymetrical facade contrasts with the candidates for his early work in Greensboro that all feature symmetrical facades…as was more popular in the 1850s.
+Llandeilo’s asymmetrical facade contrasts with the candidates for his early work in Greensboro that all feature symmetrical facades…as was more popular in the 1850s.
 Although the house shares little in common with Greensboro homes in terms of specific detail and architectural style, it could illuminate an appreciation Andrews had of romantic Victorian themes, whether Swiss, Italian, Greek, or Victorian Stick.